Next to Lead

 Next to Lead is an association and professional leadership program designed to support racially and ethnically diverse women in the architecture profession who are AIA members.
 It aims to remove barriers to AIA volunteer leadership positions and advance racial equity within the organization, the profession, and communities.

-Benefits include enhanced leadership skills and association acumen, in-depth knowledge on issues impacting women in the workplace and the profession, specialized trainings from expert speakers, monthly virtual learning sessions, and in-person workshops.
-Participants also receive mentorship from past Next to Lead participants, education on AIA’s national leadership path and advancement opportunities, networking opportunities, learning unit (LU) credits, special recognition at Women’s Leadership Summit and AIA Leadership Summit, along with complimentary registration and a travel stipend for both events.
+Benefits include enhanced leadership skills and association acumen, in-depth knowledge on issues impacting women in the workplace and the profession, specialized training from expert speakers, monthly virtual learning sessions, and in-person workshops.
+Participants also receive mentorship from past Next to Lead participants, education on AIA’s national leadership path and advancement opportunities, networking opportunities, learning unit (LU) credits, special recognition at Women’s Leadership Summit and AIA26, along with complimentary registration and a travel stipend for both events.

 The program spans 10 months, beginning in September and ending in June.
-It features monthly sessions (virtual and in-person) and two in-person retreats: Women’s Leadership Summit and AIA Leadership Summit.
+It features monthly sessions (virtual and in-person) and two in-person retreats: Women’s Leadership Summit and AIA26.

-The in-person retreats at Women’s Leadership Summit and AIA Leadership Summit are designed to provide intensive leadership training, networking opportunities, and recognition for participants.
+The in-person retreats at Women’s Leadership Summit and AIA26 are designed to provide intensive leadership training, networking opportunities, and recognition for participants.
 These retreats are crucial for building connections and enhancing leadership acumen.

 The program was streamlined to a one-year duration to minimize participant time commitments while maximizing effectiveness.
 This adjustment also aligns with national AIA volunteer recruitment cycles and chapter board elections to accelerate the placement of diverse candidates into leadership roles throughout AIA.